 The global health crisis caused by the novel coronavirus COVID-19 pandemic and its resurgences has and may continue to negatively impact global economic activity, which, despite progress in vaccination efforts, remains uncertain and cannot be predicted with confidence.
-In addition, the Omicron variants of COVID-19, which appears to be the most transmissible variants to date, has spread globally.
-The full impact of the Omicron variants, or any subsequent variants, cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines against the Omicron variants and the response by governmental bodies and regulators.
+In addition, the Omicron variants of COVID-19, including subvariants BA.4 and BA.5, which appear to be the most transmissible variants to date, have spread globally.
+The full impact of the Omicron variants, or any subsequent variants, cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines and boosters against the Omicron variants and the response by governmental bodies and regulators.
 Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the impact of the COVID-19 pandemic on our business.

 Many countries around the world have continued to impose quarantines and restrictions on travel and mass gatherings to slow the spread of the virus.
 Accordingly, our ability to continue to operate our business may also be limited.
 Such events may result in a period of business, supply and drug product manufacturing disruption, and in reduced operations, any of which could materially affect our business, financial condition and results of operations.
 In response to COVID-19, we implemented hybrid working for our office-based staff, while our research staff has been actively working in our laboratory throughout the pandemic and thus far have not experienced a significant disruption or delay in our operations as it relates to the clinical development, preclinical research or manufacturing of our drug candidates.
-Such government-imposed precautionary measures may have been relaxed in certain countries or states, but there is no assurance that more strict measures will be put in place again due to a resurgence in COVID-19 cases, including those involving new variants of the coronavirus, which may be more contagious and deadly than prior strains.
-Therefore, the COVID-19 pandemic may continue to affect our operation, may further divert the attention and efforts of the medical community to coping with COVID-19 and disrupt the marketplace in which we operate and may have a material adverse effect on our operations.
+Although we are adhering to health and safety protocols, an outbreak of COVID-19 at our facilities could nonetheless cause shutdowns of facilities and a reduction in our workforce, which could cause a disruption or delay in such operations.
+Certain government-imposed precautionary measures may have been relaxed in certain countries or states, but there is no assurance that more strict measures will be put in place again due to a resurgence in COVID-19 cases, including those involving new variants of the coronavirus, which may be more contagious and deadly than prior strains.
+Therefore, the COVID-19 pandemic, may further divert the attention and efforts of the medical community to coping with COVID-19, and may disrupt the marketplace in which we operate and may have a material adverse effect on our operations.